-The ELEVA Absolute Return Dynamic fund (the "Sub-Fund") promotes environmental or social characteristics under SFDR Article 8 SFDR.
+The ELEVA Global Multi Opportunities fund (the "Sub-Fund") promotes environmental or social characteristics under SFDR Article 8 SFDR.

-The Sub-Fund invests at least 51% of its net assets in assets that have been determined as "eligible" as per the ESG process in place (hence in investments that are aligned with the promoted environmental and social characteristics).
+The Sub-Fund invests at least 51% of its net assets that have been determined as "eligible" as per the ESG process in place (hence in investments that are aligned with the promoted environmental and social characteristics).
 For the sake of clarity, the minimum of 51% will be calculated as the sum of all ESG-scored outstandings divided by the net asset value of the Sub-Fund.